mikegcoleman/fed-summit-hol/windows-101/README.md

 2. Interactively for connecting to the container like a remote server
 3. To run a single task, which could be a PowerShell script or a custom app

 In this section you'll try each of those options and see how Docker manages the workload.
 Before you start, let's check the Docker service is up and running.
-RDP into one of your Azure VMs, open a PowerShell prompt from the taskbar shortcut, and run:
+RDP into your Azure VM, open a PowerShell prompt from the taskbar shortcut, and run:

 ```
 docker version